mysoultan/reference-architectures/aks/secure-baseline/README.md

 They have no on-premises datacenters and all their containerized line of business applications are now about to be orchestrated by a Secure AKS cluster.

-Contoso Bicycle is planning to use the [ASPNET Core Docker Web Sample App](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as a first experiment that will help them to evaluate and test their new infrastructure.
+Contoso Bicycle is planning to use the [ASPNET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as a first experiment that will help them to evaluate and test their new infrastructure.
 This is the only part that is not going to reflect a real-world application.